The Loudest Voice‘s Annabelle Wallis Explains Why Roger Ailes Is Still Everywhere

 Like Carlson, many of those women worked for Fox News.
 Among them was Laurie Luhn, a booker for the network who soon shared her truly harrowing story of being sexually harassed and “psychologically tortured” by Ailes for more than 20 years.
 Her name might not be as recognizable as Carlson’s or Megyn Kelly‘s, but her story, as Wallis quickly learned in portraying her, is unfortunately all too emblematic of Ailes’s reign of terror.
 Here, the actress opens up about everything from feeling like “a product” of Ailes herself to forever crushing on Prince William.
 (Or any prince, for that matter.)

+Tell me about your role in The Loudest Voice.
 I play Laurie Luhn, who was a booker for the Fox News shows.
 I’m in a sea of prosthetics with my other castmates, because we’re playing true characters, but luckily, I just had to alter my makeup and kind of arch my eyebrows differently.
 We worked with a lot of very orange makeup for the time and the aesthetic of Fox News, which was very much curated by Roger Ailes: the tight, the bright, the overly revealing.
 The sexy, but with a bit of restraint, like the high necklines.
 And legs.
 Lots of legs.
 There were no desks at Fox News, because with a desk, I suspect, you could get up to a lot of trouble underneath.

+Were you aware of what had been going on at Fox before you did the movie?
 Well, it was only when I started to read about Roger Ailes that I realized how we’re all so much a part of a world that he created—this image-heavy world that’s so saturated with news of all forms, be it real, be it fake.
 It’s a saturation of stimuli and content, and I, myself, am a product of that world, which Roger Ailes very much helped create.

 I didn’t really know where it came from before, but it was also then that I realized how much of the over-sexualization of women in film, TV, and news stemmed from Roger Ailes, too.
 It was quite fascinating to see the influence that he had on Western culture.
 We’ve absorbed his ways, but his ways were also one of the catalysts of the #MeToo movement, because women are fed up with these ideas of they have to look, and how they’re perceived.
 We’ve been sexualized in a certain way and there’s a rebellion to that.
 So, it’s a fascinating story.
 It’s been a ride to look at all sides of it, because by being in the world, we enable it as much as we like his ideals.
 And we have to say no. So it’s interesting being in this time that people are using their voice to maybe change that.
 It’s exciting.